-If you have a fascination with cars you have probably encountered very inclined wheels and wondered, “how do you navigate streets with such kind of tires?”
+If you have a fascination with cars, you have probably encountered very inclined wheels and wondered, “How do you navigate streets with these kind of tires?”

-Tilted inclined wheels look like the suspension is broken and is a cause of stares for bystanders.
-I know the question on your mind is,” how do you get your wheels to be very inclined?”
+Tilted inclined wheels make it look like the suspension is broken and are a cause of stares by bystanders.
+I know the question on your mind is, “How do you get your wheels to be very inclined?”

 Most of the time you observe a stationary car’s wheels you will assume that it is perpendicular to the wheel.
 But, this is not often the case because the wheel is indented a little.
 Inclined wheels have no bearing on the performance of the car but many people have them on for aesthetic value.

-When the wheel is immobile the static camber is maintained but when it is cornering camber settings are adjusted to have more of the wheel being in contact with the road.
+When the wheel is immobile, the static camber is maintained but when it is cornering, camber settings are adjusted so that more of the wheel is in contact with the road.

-Cars can have both positive and negative chambers.
-Negative camber occurs when the top part of the wheel is leaned closer to the center while positive camber occurs when the top of the wheel is pointed outwards.
-What you see in many tilted inclined wheels is the negative chamber.
+Cars can have both positive and negative cambers.
+Negative camber occurs when the top part of the wheel is leaning closer to the center while positive camber occurs when the top of the wheel is pointed outwards.
+What you see in many tilted inclined wheels is the negative camber.

-Whenever you see the outside wheels leaning outside of the car’s body you realize that the part of the wheel that is in contact with the road diminishes.
-In many cars, negative camber is good because it corrects the effects of learning during cornering.
+Whenever you see the outside wheels leaning outside of the car’s body, you realize that the part of the wheel that is in contact with the road diminishes.
+In many cars, negative camber is good because it corrects the effects of leaning during cornering.

 However, too much negative camber causes the car to have more sensitivity to the road’s crown.
 The tires also wear out at a faster rate than other cars.

-The amount of wheel inclination that you want to go along with your car will depend on the type of suspension that you have.
-Once you have changed the suspension you will be required to change the camber plates.
+The amount of wheel inclination that you want for your car will depend on the type of suspension that you have.
+Once you have changed the suspension, you will be required to change the camber plates.
 With more inclination, more pressure is applied to the wheel that is in contact with the ground.